jdeolive/geotools-old/docs/tutorial/quickstart/eclipse.rst

    If you are following this workbook in a lab setting you will find installer on the DVD.

-We are going to be making use of Java â€“ so if you don't have a Java Development Kit installed now is the time to do so.
+We are going to be making use of Javaâ so if you don't have a Java Development Kit installed now is the time to do so.
 Even if you have Java installed already check out the optional Java Advanced Imaging and Java Image IO section.